-All available points are earned by using a kitchen appliance to evaporate 2.3 kg of water within a specified period.
+All available points are earned by using a kitchen appliance to evaporate 2.3 kg of water within a maximum time of two hours.
 Attributed points are attributed if between 0.5 kg and 2.3 kg of water are vaporised.
 Reduced point values are scaled linearly, as shown in Figure 21.
+No points are earned if the evaporated water is equal or less to 0.5 kg.
 Any kitchen appliance may be used, but it must operate in its 'normal' configuration as it is vaporising the water.
 The water will be evaporated in a single pot and the starting water weight will be at least 2.75 kg.

-FIGURE 21.
+FIGURE 17.
 COOKING SUB-CONTEST POINTS DISTRIBUTION

-TABLE 26.
+TABLE 22.
 COOKING CALCULATION

-FULL POINTS Weight 2 2.3 kg
+FULL POINTS Weight ≥ 2.3 kg

 ATTRIBUTED POINTS 0.5 kg < Weight < 2.3 kg

-NO POINTS Weight ≤ 0.5 kg
+NO POINTS • Weight ≤ 0.5 kg